EleanorKahn/WP-Personal-Website/README.md

 - connect a frontend built using a JavaScript framework to a Wordpress site using the WP REST API

 ## What I used
-- Wordpress CMS
+- Wordpress CMS version 6.2.2
 - MySQL
 - phpmyadmin
-- React.js with create-react-app
+- React.js version ^18.2.0 with create-react-app
+- ReactDOM version ^18.2.0
+- React-router-dom version ^6.11.1
 - Docker
 - CSS
+- Bootstrap version 5.2.3
+- Reactstrap version ^9.1.10
+- Web vitals version ^2.1.4
 - SASS
+- NPM package manager

 ### Troubleshooting Wordpress